 - Notification of acceptance is usually sent 2-3 weeks after the complete application is received.

-- All applications should be received at least two weeks prior to the start of the semester for which the student is applying.
-Contact the Graduate Admissions Office for term start dates.
+- All applications must be received at least two weeks prior to the start of the semester for which the student is applying.
+Starts terms are available on the Academic Calendar.

 Cost of Attendance

 Tuition for C.R.E. can be found on the Business Office site.